Rita Manzini

 Maria Rita Manzini is Professor of Linguistics at the University of Florence.
 She is known for her work on syntax, syntactic variation, principles and parameters, the Romance languages, and the languages of the Balkans.

 Biography

 Manzini studied at the University of Pisa and the Scuola Normale Superiore di Pisa, writing her thesis (1979) on control and the generative syntax of Italian.
 In 1983 she completed a PhD at MIT, advised by Noam Chomsky, with a dissertation titled, Restructuring and Reanalysis.

 After a brief period as postdoctoral fellow at the University of California, Irvine, she took up a position as Lecturer at University College London, first in the department of Italian (1984–90) then in the department of linguistics and phonetics.
 In 1992 she was appointed to an associate professorship at the University of Florence, and in 2000 she was promoted to full professor there.

-Manzini has held visiting positions at UCLA, SOAS, the University of Oxford, the University of Girona, the University of Modena and Reggio Emilia, Georgetown University, and the University of Brasília.
+Manzini has held visiting positions at UCLA, SOAS, the University of Oxford, the University of Girona, the University of Modena and Reggio Emilia, Georgetown University, Université Côte d'Azur, and the University of Brasília.